secretengineer/GreenOS/README.md

 ## 📖 Project Overview

-**GreenOS** is an ambitious open-source project aimed at developing a sophisticated, intelligent, and resilient control system for backyard greenhouses.
+**GreenOS** is an open-source project aimed at developing a sophisticated, intelligent, and resilient control system for backyard greenhouses.
 Leveraging the power of the **Arduino UNO Q** at the edge, combined with the scalable and real-time capabilities of **Firebase** and **Google Cloud**, GreenOS provides precise environmental control, real-time data analysis, predictive insights, and robust safe-fail mechanisms to ensure optimal plant growth and protection.

 This document outlines the architectural design of GreenOS, detailing how various components integrate to deliver a full-featured greenhouse management solution, accessible via both web and mobile interfaces.